komoto48g/mwxlib/README.md

 # mwxlib

-My python package based on matplotlib/wx
+Python package based on matplotlib/wx and wxPython shell extension library

 See [Demo Script and Gallery](./demo/index.md).